Avaiga/taipy-getting-started-core/step_08/ReadMe.md

-## Step 8: Comparison of scenarios
+# Step 8: Comparison of scenarios

 This step reuses the configuration provided in the previous step except for the scenario configuration.

 ![](config_08.svg){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }

-Taipy provides a way to compare scenarios by providing a function directly into the configuration of the scenario.
+Taipy provides a way to compare scenarios by providing a function directly into the scenario's configuration.

 _data_node_results_ is a list of data nodes from all scenarios passed in the comparator.
 We iterate through it to compare scenarios.